chevEldrid/karn-sorter/README.md

 # karn-sorter
 An automatic mtg card identifier using a raspberry pi and amazon rekognition to catalog cards by price

 Using mostly pieces from a lego mindstorm kit to construct the frame (and a few random supports from an old LEGO Exoforce set..)
-I've rigged up a Raspberry Pi connected to a camera focused through two lenses, and a servo to control card drops.
-Pictures will be provided sometime soon.
-This code includes the card picture code in sort.py, and the connection to amazon in aws_list.py that outputs a list of cards scanned.
+I've rigged up a Raspberry Pi connected to a camera focused through three lenses, and a servo to control card drops.

-It's not as reliable as I'd like yet, so further tinkering is definitely in the immediate future.
-Generally sitting at an 8/10 for card -> listed name.
+Each picture is then cropped to include just the card title, sent to AWS for image->word analysis, and finally run through Scryfall's api for price data that's saved in a .csv.
+If no match is made for the card name (Rekognition mistakes a 't' for an 'f'), a second picture is taken and uploaded.
+This process will occur five times without human interaction and this greatly increases the success rate per card.

-Will also include the program for polling scryfall's db for price data on each individual card in a list (i.e. the output of aws_list.py)
+four scripts are currently included in this repo: sort_lookup.py -> runs the card reader doing the aws and scryfall calls cam_setup.py -> takes multiple photos with various croppings to see which includes card's entire title block clear_lists.py -> clears local pictures and cards.txt, which stores the card names of cards scanned update_csv.py -> runs on output of sort_lookup to condense multiple copies of same card and update card prices according to scryfall